 Harvest of Loneliness: The Bracero Program, Researcher.
 Documentary and Oral History Project by Gilbert G. González and Vivian Price.
 210.

 Working: Testimonios of Working Class Mexican American in the 21st Century.
 Proposal submitted at the request of the acquisition editor at Verso Books.
+Under contract with Routledge and Taylor & Francis imprints.
 Forthcoming 2019.